Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Conclusion and discussions

-\section{Conclusion and Discussions}
+\section{Conclusion and discussions}

-In this note, based on the connection between $Y$-systems and configuration spaces for finite-type cluster algebras, we have introduced worldsheet-like variables that generalize worldsheet variables of the moduli space, and applied them for studying cluster configuration spaces.
+In this note, based on the connection between $Y$-systems and configuration spaces for finite-type cluster algebras, we have introduced worldsheet-like variables that generalize the worldsheet variables of the moduli space ${\mathcal M}_{0,n}$, and applied them for studying cluster configuration spaces.
 In particular, we have studied in detail these $z$-variables for type $D_n$, which have also provided a set of variables for the symbol alphabet of Feynman integrals as discussed in~\cite{Chicherin:2020umh, He:2021esx}.
-Our main results can be summarized as follows \begin{itemize} \item We find nice polynomials of these $z$-variables which define the configuration space for types $ABCD$ (as well as those for types $E_6$, $F_4$ and $G_2$).
-We have characterized boundaries of the positive part of the space by degenerations of these polynomials. \item We write the stringy canonical form and corresponding saddle-point equations in terms of these $z$-variables, which makes it easier to study their properties such as factorizations and pushforward.
-In particular, we find that the number of saddle points (or Euler characteristics) for the $D_n$ space up to $n=7$ (and those for the $E_6, F_4$ and $G_2$ spaces). \item We study topological properties of configuration spaces by counting the number of points in $\mathbb{F}_p$: we conjecture that the point count is a quasi-polynomial with specific ``correction terms" for type $D_n$, based on empirical evidence up to $n=10$, which predicts dimensions of cohomology and the Euler characteristic {\it etc.}; for the purpose of studying the symbol alphabet, we have also found all linear relations satisfied by $d\log$ 2-forms of the $D_n$ alphabet for any $n$. \end{itemize}
+Our main results can be summarized as follows \begin{itemize}\itemsep=0pt \item We provide a systematic derivation of the $u$-variables as generalized cross ratios of polynomials of $z$-variables.
+It is based on a gluing construction that defines an initial set of $u$-variables as cross ratios of a pair of $A_n$ worldsheets, and generates the remaining $u$-variables by the $Y$-system equations.
+We have characterized boundaries of the positive part of the space by degenerations of these polynomials.
+Upon fixing the gauge redundancy, such polynomials reproduce the alphabets for the $ABCD$ types in the literature and produce new alphabets for $E_6$, $F_4$, and $G_2$. \item We write the stringy canonical form and corresponding saddle-point equations in terms of these $z$-variables, which makes it easier to study their properties such as factorizations and pushforward.
+In particular, we find that the number of saddle points (or Euler characteristics) for the $D_n$ space up to $n=7$ (and those for the $E_6$, $F_4$, and $G_2$ spaces). \item We study topological properties of configuration spaces by counting the number of points in $\mathbb{F}_p$: we conjecture that the point count is a quasi-polynomial with specific ``correction terms'' for type $D_n$, based on empirical evidence up to $n=10$, which predicts dimensions of cohomology and the Euler characteristic, etc. \end{itemize}